 When you become a citizen, your children do too.
 Permanent resident children of U.S. citizens automatically receive citizenship when a parent naturalizes.
 Save them the pain of paying over $1,000 for a Certificate of Citizenship after they turn 18.
 Give them the full rights of citizenship now, including protection from deportation.

 Children can’t apply for citizenship through naturalization.
 Instead, they automatically receive citizenship for free when a parent naturalizes, as long as they are under 18 and in the legal and physical custody of the U.S. citizen parent.
-If you have a child born abroad, that child may inherit your U.S. citizenship status as well.
+If you have a child born abroad, that child may also inherit your U.S. citizenship status.

 A person must obtain U.S. citizenship in order to register and vote.